cm-forks/microservice-camel-docker-in-action/readme.md

 # Use Docker daemon started with boot2docker or docker-machine

-* Laucnh docker-machine in a terminal and start the default virtual machine using this command `docker-machine start default`
+* Launch docker-machine in a terminal and start the default virtual machine using this command `docker-machine start default`

 * Within a terminal whre your development project has been created, set the ENV variables required to access and communicate with the
   Docker daemon